GsTYPO3/typo3-introduction/README.md

 the but container but could be a little bit confusing on the host side if you don't know about this behavior.

+I'm currently working on a patch for DDEV here to simplify this behavior on Windows.
+In one of the next releases this will work out-of-the-box without changing to Developer Mode or using an elevated shell!

 ## How to use

 ### Useful Commands